smoghadamreza/xtrader/Writerside/topics/ratio-model.md

 # Ratio

 This doc is a thorough explanation of the model `Ratio` which is located in `data/models.py`.
-This django model is for storing #TODO.
+This django model is for storing financial ratios and metrics for tracked stocks/instruments.

 ## What does it inherit?